alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-hanging-kafir-flag-in-chest.md

 lang: en
 note: true
 uid: ruling-on-hanging-kafir-flag-in-chest
-excerpt: "It is not permissible for a Muslim to hang the disbelievers' distinctive symbols, such as crosses or other items, onto their chest."
+summary: "It is not permissible for a Muslim to hang the disbelievers' distinctive symbols, such as crosses or other items, onto their chest."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz